 - Job 5:13

-4 Let a man regard us in this way: as servants of Christ and stewards of the mysteries of God.
+4 Here is how you1 should think of us: as servants of Christ, and as stewards of the mysteries of God.
 2 Moreover, in the case of stewards it is required that they be found faithful.
-3 But to me it is a very small thing that I should be judged by you or by any human court.
-In fact, I do not even judge myself.
-4 For I am conscious of nothing against myself, yet by this I am not necessarily acquitted, for He who judges me is the Lord.
-5 Therefore judge nothing before the time, until the Lord comes, who will both bring to light the things hidden in darkness and disclose the motives1 of men’s hearts.
+3 But to me it’s a very small matter if I am judged by you or any other human court.
+In fact, I don’t even judge myself.
+4 For I am not aware of anything against myself, but that alone doesn’t mean I’m innocent;2 rather, the Lord is the one who judges me.
+5 So then: Don’t pass judgment before the appointed time, that is, until the Lord comes, who will bring to light whatever is3 hidden in darkness, and will disclose the motives4 of men’s hearts.
 Then each one’s praise will come from God.

 - Or purposes

-5 It is actually reported that there is sexual immorality among you, and immorality of a kind that is not found even among the Gentiles—namely, that someone has his father’s wife!
-2 And you are puffed up, and have not rather mourned, so as to remove the one who has done this evil deed from your midst.
-3 As for me, being absent in body but present in spirit, I have already judged the one who has done this thing, just as if I were present among you: 4 In the name of our Lord Jesus Christ, when you are gathered together, along with my spirit and with the power of our Lord Jesus Christ, 5 you are to deliver such a one over to Satan for the destruction of the flesh, so his spirit may be saved in the day of the Lord Jesus.1
+5 It is actually reported that there is sexual immorality among you, and immorality of a kind not even found among the Gentiles—namely, that someone is living with1 his father’s wife!
+2 And you are puffed up, when instead you should have mourned, even to the extent of removing the man who did this2 from your midst!
+3 For though I am absent in body, I am present in spirit; indeed, I have already sentenced him who has acted in this way,3 just as if I were present among you: 4 When you are assembled in the name of the Lord Jesus—along with my spirit and the power of our Lord Jesus—5 you are to hand over such a man to Satan for the destruction of the flesh so his spirit may be saved in the day of the Lord.4

 6 Your boasting is not good.
-Do you not know that a little leaven leavens the whole lump?
-7 Clean out the old leaven, that you may be a new lump, seeing that you truly are unleavened.
-For indeed our Passover Lamb has been sacrificed: Christ himself.
-8 Therefore, let us celebrate the feast, neither with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth.
+Don’t you realize that a little leaven spreads through the entire batch of dough?
+7 Therefore, clean out the old leaven so you may become a new batch, especially since you already are unleavened.
+For truly, our Passover Lamb has been sacrificed: Christ himself.
+8 Therefore let us celebrate the feast, neither with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth.

-9 I wrote to you in my letter not to keep company with sexually immoral people, 10 not at all meaning the sexually immoral of this world—or the covetous and swindlers, or the idolaters, since then you would have to go out of the world.
-11 But now2 I have written to you not to keep company with any so-called brother who is sexually immoral, or covetous, or an idolater, or a reviler, or a drunkard, or a swindler3—no, not even to eat with such a one.
-12 For what have I to do with judging outsiders?
-Is it not those inside the church whom you are to judge?
-13 But those who are outside, God judges.
-“Put away the wicked man from among you.”4
+9 In my letter to you, I wrote that you must not keep company with sexually immoral people; 10 but I certainly did not mean the sexually immoral people of this world—or the covetous and rapacious, or idolaters—since then you would have to go out of the world.
+11 But now5 I have written to you that you must not keep company with any so-called brother who is sexually immoral, or covetous, or an idolater, or a reviler, or a drunkard, or a swindler6—with such a person you must not even share a meal.
+12 For what have I to do with judging those on the outside?
+Should you not judge those on the inside?
+13 But those on the outside, God judges.
+“Remove the wicked man from your midst.”7

-- Some mss the Lord, our Lord Jesus
+- Some mss the Lord Jesus; our Lord Jesus

 - Or extortionist

-6 Does anyone among you, having a grievance against another, dare go to law before the unrighteous, and not before the saints?
-2 Or do you not realize that the saints will judge the world?
-And if the world is to be judged by you, are you unfit to decide trivial cases?
-3 Do you not realize that we shall judge angels?
-How much more matters pertaining to this life?
-4 If then you have disputes concerning such things, why do you place them before those who have no standing in the church?
+6 When any of you has a grievance against another brother, does he dare go to law before the unrighteous rather than the saints?
+2 Or don’t you realize the saints will judge the world?
+But if the world will be judged by you, are you not competent to judge in trivial matters?1 3 Don’t you realize we will judge angels?
+How much more, then, the things of this life!
+4 If, therefore, you have disputes about such matters, why do you set them before men with no standing in the church?
 5 I say this to your shame.
-Can it be that there is not one wise man among you who is able to settle a dispute between his brothers?
-6 But brother goes to law against brother, and that before unbelievers!
-7 Therefore, it is already an utter defeat for you that you go to law against one another.
+Can it possibly be there is not a single wise man among you capable of settling a dispute between his brothers?
+6 But instead, brother goes to law against brother, and that before unbelievers!
+7 Accordingly, you already have suffered utter defeat,2 since you have lawsuits among yourselves.
 Why not rather be wronged?
 Why not rather be cheated?
 8 But no, you yourselves wrong and cheat, and you do this to your brothers!

-9 Do you not know that the unrighteous will not inherit the kingdom of God?
-Do not be deceived: Neither fornicators, nor idolaters, nor adulterers, nor catamites, nor sodomites, 10 nor thieves, nor covetous, nor drunkards, nor revilers, nor swindlers1 will inherit the kingdom of God.
+9 Don’t you realize the unrighteous will not inherit the kingdom of God?
+Don’t be deceived: Neither fornicators, nor idolaters, nor adulterers, nor catamites, nor sodomites, 10 nor thieves, nor covetous, nor drunkards, nor revilers, nor swindlers3 will inherit the kingdom of God.
 11 And such were some of you.
-But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.
+But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ, and by the Spirit of our God.